 On this day, Amma normally makes Sweet Poli.
 Back during childhood, I remembered Ugadi to be the only day on which she makes it and she used to make huge quantities as she had to distribute to the neighbors.
 For the offering, she normally makes Mudda Pappu, 7 varieties of vepudus (Dry sautes or fries with vegetables) Semiya Payasam, Sakkara Pongali, Pachimirapakaya Pappu, Rasam, and curds.

 Of course, depending on various things, she might add some more.
 It used to be a day of never-ending cooking.
-I have always helped Amma with her preparation and after my marriage, I had kept my Ugadi spread to a minimum and leave to help her.
-I end up serving a breakfast brunch, that's I will be sharing soon.
+I have always helped Amma with her preparation and after my marriage, I ended up keeping my Ugadi spread to a minimum and leaving to help her.
+I end up serving a breakfast brunch, I will be sharing soon.

 Coming to the dishes, though most of the dishes that are prepared are already posted, I was surprised that I still haven't posted a couple of them.

-The first being the Mudda Pappu.
+The first is the Mudda Pappu.
 Though this is a simple cooked Toor dal, the way it is pressure cooked and served, makes it all the different.